alexlostorto/git/README.md

 Step3: Commit the changes
 Step4: Delete the branch
 Step5: Rename the current branch to main
-Step6: Force update your respoitory
+Step6: Force update your repository
 ```

 ```